smirarab/sepp/README.TIPP.md

 TIPP is a part of the SEPP distribution package.
 First install SEPP.
 Once done, do the following.

 1. Download and decompress the reference dataset available at [https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
 2. Set the environment variables (`REFERENCE` and `BLAST`) that will be used to create the configuration file.
-The environmental variable can be set using the following command (shell-dependent):
+The `REFERENCE` environment variable should point to the location of the reference dataset (i.e. it should point to the `tipp2-refpkg` directory with its full path).
+The `BLAST` environment variable should to point to the location of the binary: `blastn`.
+Environment variables can be set using the following (shell-dependent) commands:
 	- `export VARIABLE_NAME=/path/to/file` (bash shell)
 	- `setenv VARIABLE_NAME /path/to/file` (tcsh shell)
-    The `REFERENCE` environment variable should point to the location of the reference dataset downloaded in Step 1 (i.e., the location of the `TIPP_reference_package` repository).
-The `BLAST` environment variable should to point to the location of the binary: `blastn`.
-3. Configure: run `python setup.py tipp` or `python setup.py tipp -c`.
+3. Create the TIPP configuration file by running the command: `python setup.py tipp` or `python setup.py tipp -c`.
 This  creates a `tipp.config` config file.
 It is important that you use `-c` here if you used `-c` when installing SEPP and otherwise, not use `-c`.

 Common Problems: